MHKiT-Software/MHKiT/docs/source/river.rst

 ------------

-The river module contains a set of functions to calculate quantities of interest for wave energy converters (WEC).
+The river module contains a set of functions to calculate quantities of interest for river energy converters (REC).

-The wave module contains the following submodules:
+The river module contains the following submodules:

 * ``io``: Loads discharge data from standard formats.
 * ``resource``: Computes resource assessment, including exceedance probability, velocity, and power.